-Looking for creating your first Airflow DAG?
-Wondering how to process your data in Airflow?
-What are the steps to code your own data pipelines?
+Looking to create your first Airflow DAG?
+Wondering how to process data in Airflow?
+What are the steps to code your data pipelines?
 You’ve come to the right place!
-At the end of this short tutorial, you will be able to code your first Airflow DAG!
-You might think it’s hard to start with Apache Airflow but it is not.
-The truth is, Airflow is so powerful that the possibilities it brings can be overwhelming.
-Don’t worry, you are going to discover only what you need to get started now!
-Before jumping in, if you are looking for a solid and more complete introduction to Airflow, check my course here, you will enjoy it 😀 .
+At the end of this short tutorial, you will have your first Airflow DAG!
+You might think starting with Apache Airflow is hard, but it is not.
+The truth is Airflow has so many features that it can be overwhelming.
+But don’t worry, you will discover only what you need to start now!
+Before jumping in, if you want a solid and complete introduction to Airflow, check out my course here; you will enjoy it 😀 .
 Ready?
-You’re sure?
+Are you sure?
 Let’s go!

 Use Case

-How can I create an Airflow DAG representing my data pipeline?
+How can I create an Airflow DAG representing this data pipeline?

-Well, this is exactly what you are about to find out now!
+Well, this is precisely what you are about to find out now!

 Airflow DAG?
 Operators?
 Terminologies

-Before jumping into the code, you need to get used to some terminologies first.
-I know, the boring part, but stay with me, it is important.
+Before jumping into the code, you must first get used to some terminologies.
+I know, the boring part, but stay with me, it is essential.

 First and foremost,